-- If applicable, a description of how this project is supporting Black, Indigenous and/or marginalized communities.
-What is the background/context of the public issue the project is addressing in this community?
+- If applicable, a description of how this project is supporting historically marginalized and underserved groups.

 - Description of the project and how it meets the community-engaged learning criteria.
 Clearly describe the issue of public concern your project addresses and how you will collaborate with your community partner.

-- How the project advances the applicant’s current personal, academic and career background and goals
+- How does this project advance your current personal, academic and professional background and goals?

 - Explanation of how applicant will evaluate the impact and success of the project (i.e., the achievement of objectives specified with the community partner)